James Bray (cricketer, born 1853): Early life

 Bray was almost certainly born at Limehouse in London in 1853.
 Some sources give his birthplace as Sandwich in Kent, (Note: Bray's birth place is given as Sandwich in Scores and Biographies, the 1907 History of Kent Cricket and in the 1880–81 edition of Lillywhite's Cricketer's Annual, all of which are contemporary sources.
-To have played for Kent he was required at the time to have either been born in the county or be qualified after a period of two years residence, and Derek Carlaw speculates that Bray gave his birth place as Sandwich in order to be able to play for the county side.) but this is probably the birthplace of his father, also James, who worked as a "hammer man" for a blacksmith.
+To have played for Kent he was required at the time to have either been born in the county or be qualified after a period of two years residence, and Derek Carlaw speculates that Bray gave his birth place as Sandwich to be able to play for Kent.) but this is probably the birthplace of his father, also James, who worked as a "hammer man" for a blacksmith.
 Bray grew up in London, living at Mile End with his mother Mary, by this time a widow, at the 1871 census, and the family later lived at Bow.

 Career

 In 1879 Bray was spotted bowling in the nets at Lord's by Kent player George Hearne―sources say in his "dinner hour".
-He made his debut for the county side in June of the same year in a match against Yorkshire at Sheffield.
+He made his debut for Kent in June of the same year in a match against Yorkshire at Sheffield.
 Although he was wicketless in Yorkshire's first innings, he took a five-wicket haul in the second innings, taking five wickets for the cost of 35 runs (5/35).
 He repeated the feat in both of his next two matches, taking 5/62 against Lancashire and 5/24 against Sussex, and was Kent's leading wicket-taker of the season, with 49 wickets in 1879 at a bowling average of 15.18 runs per wicket in the 11 first-class matches he played.
 (Note: Kent played 13 first-class matches in 1879.
 Bray did not play in the first two mathches and was then ever-present.)
 This included nine wickets in the return match against Sussex and 8/103 in an innings against Surrey at The Oval.